Managing Director, ICT Consultant and Business Advisor

 - Microsoft infrastructure

-- network administration
+- Network administration

-- small business systems
+- Small business systems

-- client support
+- Client support

 Stakeholders

-- Benjamin_Smith_Executive_Website_Content_Pack.docx.
+- Vendors

 IT Support Officer

-Craigmore High School
+Craigmore High School and Gawler High School

 Context